Best Dual Screen Laptop for Stock Trading

 The chassis is a tough, well-made item with a pleasing celestial blue brushed magnesium-aluminum finish that is appealing to the eye, which serves as a great introduction to the rest of the world before the secondary display, which lifts up to a comfortable angle when the lid is opened.

-The lack of airflow intake on the underside may lead you to believe that this laptop runs hot, but that this isn't the case thanks to enough venting from the side vents and vents beneath the secondary display.
+The lack of airflow intake on the underside may lead you to believe that this laptop runs hot, but this isn't the case thanks to enough venting from the side vents and vents beneath the secondary display.

 Because the display is taking up a lot of space where the keyboard deck would typically be, the keyboard and trackpad on the bottom part are pretty tight.
 Unfortunately, writing is the only creative activity for which this laptop is not well suited.